debg48/introduction_to_NLP/README.md

 ## Stop Words :

-Stop words are most common words in any language that do not add much information to the sentence eg: a , is ,an ,etc
+Stop words are most common words in any language that do not add much information to the sentence eg: a , is ,an ,etc.

 ## Bag of Words :

 [Blog - A Gentle Introduction to the Bag-of-Words Model by Jason Brownlee](https://machinelearningmastery.com/gentle-introduction-bag-words-model/)

+##TF-IDF

 ## Word Embeddings :